HidayatRivai2020/Golang/Operator/README.md

 ## Overflow
 - the result of an arithmetic operation has more breaks than can be represented in the result type
-- the hight order breaks that do not fit are silently discarded for efficiency
+- the height order breaks that do not fit are silently discarded for efficiency
 - Go does not check for overflow, the result will go to the cycle between minimum value or maximum value
 - Go check for overflow only if the expression that generates the error is evaluated at compile time